India–Liberia relations

-India–Liberia relations are the foreign relations between India and the Republic of Liberia.
+India–Liberia relations refers to the bilateral relationship between India and the Liberia.

 India is represented in Liberia through its embassy in Abidjan (Ivory Coast) and an active honorary consulate in Monrovia since 1984.
 Liberia was represented in India through its resident mission in New Delhi which subsequently closed due to budgetary constraints.

 Strategic cooperation

 Bilateral relations have traditionally been strong and cordial with Liberia's full-fledged support for India's aspiration for permanent membership on the United Nations Security Council.
 In recent years, both nations have developed close and extensive cooperation in trade, military and strategic fields.

 India sent the first all-women police unit of the UNMIL peacekeeping force to Liberia in 2007, with further batches arriving in the following years.
 The Indian government has taken a proactive role in creating new models of community and service-oriented policing in Liberia.
 In particular, India's CRPF has facilitated Liberian women's involvement in the National Police Service and law enforcement.